 - What do we want education to achieve for individuals?
 And for society?
-For example, life skills, job skills and economic opportunities for individuals, economic growth & development for society, support and encourage morality/ethics, support democracy and good citizenship?
-And which goals might be most important and why?
+Life skills, job skills and economic opportunities for individuals, economic growth & development for society, support and encourage morality/ethics, support democracy and good citizenship?
+And which of these might be most important and why?

-- With those goals in mind, what skills or content knowledge should education focus on?
-For example, academic skills, creativity, discipline/maturity, learning to learn?
+- What skills or content knowledge should education focus on?
+Academic skills, creativity, discipline/maturity, learning to learn?

 - What factors contribute most to achieving these goals and learning these skills and content?
-For example, parents/family, peers, teachers, individual genetics, funding, broader societal setting, school organization, teaching methods, etc.?
+Parents/family, peers, teachers, individual genetics, funding, broader societal setting, school organization, teaching methods, etc.?

 - How might public policy be used to affect positively these contributing factors?

 - Who and how should we govern and administer K-12 education?
 Experts, parents, teachers, local, state, federal, citizens generally, etc.?